 When modifying a configuration, a specific section can be selected from the Sections Menu.
-The Sections Menu is displayed automatically after you select the type of X.25 connection required, or can be accessed from the Options Menu of the current section by selecting the option "Go to Sections Menu" (refer to Section 2.3.5).
+The Sections Menu is displayed automatically after you select the type of X.25 connection required, or can be accessed from the Options Menu of the current section by selecting the option "Go to Sections Menu" (refer to Section 2.3.5, "Accessing the Options Menu").